grosser/i18n_data/README.markdown

 Performance
 ===========
-This is SLOW!
+This is *SLOW!*
 I am fetching the codes/translations from the svn repo.
-It is indended to write languages_xx.yml / countries_xx.yml
+It is indended to write `languages_xx.yml / countries_xx.yml`
 to use in your applications (e.g. Rails...).

 When i find the time to get it working through pkg-isocodes
 (or though the local installation, system independent)
-it could be faster, but it still will be slow,
+it could be faster, but it will still be slow,
 since one country-lists would need 246 gettext-requests.

 Author